sujit-das/DSA-OS/README.md

-This is essentially a help file which includes generic and source code specific information
+This is essentially a help file which includes generic and this repository specific information

 # General Tips